Home » Health Conditions » Cancer Types

 1. What Is Appendix Cancer?

 This cancer is rare, and does not occur frequently, but if left untreated it can result in death.
 Between six hundred and one thousand Americans will be diagnosed with cancer of the appendix this year.
 If diagnosed early, before tumors are too large and the cancer has spread, the survival rate for this cancer is roughly eighty percent.
-Once the disease has spread or the tumors become too large then the survival rate may drop significantly.
+Once the has spread or the tumors become too large then the survival rate may drop significantly.

 2. Types of Tumors